Large Mexican Honeypots (Myrmecocystus mexicanus)

 Description

-Myrmecocystus mexicanus is one of the most striking North American ant species, famous for its repletes—special workers that store food in their swollen abdomens and hang from the nest ceiling like living “honey jars.”
+Myrmecocystus mexicanus is one of the most striking North American ant species of honeypots.
 They are a beautiful golden-blonde honeypot ant with queens reaching 13–15 mm and workers ranging 4–13 mm.
 Colonies grow steadily under the right conditions and provide a unique, fascinating display of ant behavior.

 Difficulty Level

-Moderate.
-While hardy once established, they require consistent warmth (80–86 °F, ideally 85–87 °F) and a steady supply of sugars.
+While hardy once established, they require consistent warmth (ideally 85–87 °F), and a steady supply of sugars.
 Not recommended for absolute beginners, but well within reach for keepers with some experience.
 These ants do not require hibernation and will grow year-round under warm conditions.

 Temperament